The Elections Division is open for curbside service. Please call (360) 902-4180 for assistance, M - F 8 a.m. 5 p.m.

 The Top 2 Primary applies to elections for partisan office.
 This includes the U.S. Senate and House of Representatives, the State Legislature, partisan statewide offices such as Governor, and partisan county offices such as County Commissioner or County Treasurer.

-• Nonpartisan offices, such as judicial office, municipal office, or a district such as fire district or school board;
+- Nonpartisan offices, such as judicial office, municipal office, or a district such as fire district or school board.
+Nonpartisan offices have a similar primary system that winnows the number of candidates to two.
+Those candidates advance to the general election.

 No. Candidates are permitted to express a preference for any political party.
 The candidate is only representing himself or herself, not a political party, when he or she appears on the ballot.